Want to know more?

 Our client creates computer peripherals.
 Mice, keyboards, headsets, speakers, webcams.
 To build customer loyalty, and as a valuable support service, they offer a software platform to optimise and customise products.

 As millions of customers rely on the software platform, the leadership team recognised the increasing demand for greater throughput and reliability in features.
-Equal Experts was asked to assess their in-house technology capabilities, and validate their strategy for Continuous Delivery, and provide recommendations on accelerating software delivery.
+Equal Experts was asked to assess the client’s in-house technology capabilities, validate the strategy for Continuous Delivery, and provide recommendations on accelerating software delivery.

 We worked closely with the client on an intense, two-week engagement in November 2020.
 We held interviews, collected quantitative data, and ran a value stream mapping workshop for all the platform teams.